GrosSacASac/worka/readme.md

  * 5+ no effect, slowest first start, lowest memory usage default value
  * 4 worker is preloaded
  * 3 worker is decorated and all the above
- * 2 worker is instanciated and all the above
+ * 2 worker is instantiated and all the above
  * 1 place holder do not use
  * 0 worker is started, and initialization is run and all the above